Level 5 Cert Ed in Post-Compulsory Education and Training

-|Mode of study||HE Part Time|
+|Mode of study||HE Part-time|

 |Campus||London Road Campus|

-|Start date||9 September 2019 Please note that day of week is just an indication at this stage and could be subject to change|
+|Start date||11 September 2024 Please note that day of week is just an indication at this stage and could be subject to change|

 |Tuition Fee||£4,500 Tuition fees stated are the annual cost|

-|Course code||PLR5CET001 (1921)|
+|Course code||PLR5CET001 (2426)|

-This course is designed for those who want to teach in a Further Education College, a Sixth Form College, a work-based learning setting, adult and community education, sector or in public sector training such as Police, Fire Service, Health Service or Prison Service.
-The equivalence of QTLS and QTS also offers a route into teaching in the secondary sector, particularly 14-18 curriculum.
+This course is designed for those who want to teach in a Further Education College, a Sixth Form College, a work-based learning setting, adult and community education sector or in public sector training such as Police, Fire Service, Health Service or Prison Service.
+The equivalence of QTLS and QTS also offers a route into teaching in the secondary sector, particularly the 14-18 curriculum.

 The course is delivered through a number of lectures, seminars, tutorials and workshops.
 All tuition is face to face with tutors, although online resources and use of a virtual learning environment is part of the course.
 You will be allocated a personal tutor to support you.

 There are no exams.
-Assessment consists of coursework eg reports, presentations, reflective accounts as well as observations of professional practice supported by portfolios of evidence.
+Assessment consists of coursework e.g. reports, presentations, reflective accounts as well as observations of professional practice supported by portfolios of evidence.
 You will be assessed at Levels 4 and 5.
 You must pass all modules to achieve the award.

-Complete an online application form You will only be selected for interview if you fully complete the online application form to include details of your qualifications, personal statement and provide two referees.
+Complete an online application form.
+You will only be selected for interview if you fully complete the online application form to include details of your qualifications, personal statement and provide two referees.
 Please apply early, this is a popular course.